wp-plugins/wp-blackcheck/readme.txt

 Spammers usually hit quite a few servers with their IPs.
 It's pretty uncommon that you are the only one who has been hit from that IP.
 Sharing that info prevents spam on other blogs.

 == Changelog ==

+= 1.12 =
+* Split off some functions to functions.inc.php, relocated some code to improve readability
+* Corrected typo in wp_die message
+* Improve trackback handling
+* Improve some message texts

 = 1.11 =
 * Add Link-Limit